james-jw/xq-promise/README.md

 ```

 ##### Other words of caution!
-* Not everything should be parrellized.
+* Not everything should be parallelized.

-For example, disc writes and other opeations should be handled with care when using ``fork-join``
+For example, disc writes and other operations should be handled with care when using ``fork-join``

 #### Advanced Forking
 Certain scenarios can be optimized by changing the:
-* compute size - Number of defered jobs to process per thread
+* compute size - Number of deferred jobs to process per thread
 * max forks - Max number of forked threads to allow at once.

 For example: